Bloomsbury (ward): Camden council elections since 2022

 There was a revision of ward boundaries in Camden in 2022.
 In the northeast from King's Cross ward the area bounded by Euston Road, Judd Street, Tavistock Place and Upper Woburn Place was gained.
 The ward gained territory in the southeast from Holborn and Covent Garden around Bloomsbury Square.

+2026 election

+The election took place on 7 May 2026.